tyjo/luminate/README.md

 ![Estimated relative abundances](./datasets/bucci2016mdsine/cdiff-counts-est-1.png)

+#### Note on data sparsity
+The information available to reconstruct a trajectory is proportional to the amount of nonmissing (nonzero) data.
+For ultra-sparse taxa (>90% missing entries), there is little information its trajectory over time.
+We recommend filtering out such taxa as a pre-processing step.

 ### Train
+**Note:** Estimates of cLV parameters with LUMINATE is considered experimental.
+To train model parameters using pseudo-counts instead of denoised estimates, pass the --use-pseudo-counts flag instead.

 Next, we want to estimate the parameters of cLV using the estimated relative abundances:

 ```